duyhominhnguyen/conan-fgw/README.md

 ```

 ## Data
-To refer benchmark datasets, please get access this link and download it.
+To refer benchmark datasets, please get access this link and download [here](https://mega.nz/folder/X9VEXb7D#xv6fXIon_00tgevNMZn73A).
+After finishing the download process, please put them into the directory **/data**.

 ## Usage
 The project focuses on leveraging four MoleculeNet datasets: Lipo, ESOL, FreeSolv, and BACE.
 Furthermore, it explores two CoV-2 datasets and one catalysts dataset known as BDE.
 All relevant data is stored within the `data` directory.
 To configure the settings for each dataset, corresponding configuration files are provided in the `src/config` folder.